revsys/django-test-plus/README.md

 ## post(url_name, data, follow=True, *args, **kwargs)

-Our `post()` method takes a named URL, the dictionary of data you wish to post and any args or kwargs necessary to reverse the url_name.
+Our `post()` method takes a named URL, an optional dictionary of data you wish to post and any args or kwargs necessary to reverse the url_name.
 If needed, place kwargs for `TestClient.post()` in an 'extra' dictionary.: